HorizenOfficial/evm-documentation/docs/get-started.md

       Block Explorer: https://dune-explorer.horizen.io/

-A notification stating **“Dune Testnet was successfully added"**, appears.

-Once connected to MetaMask, specify the RPC endpoint and Chain ID to make a connection.
+Once you have specified the RPC endpoint and Chain ID to make a connection, a notification appears stating **“Dune Testnet was successfully added”**.

 ## RPC Server